amyquinton/amyquinton.github.io/_posts/2020-04-12-global-esg-all-weather-via-asx.md

 ![]({{"/images/plot-global-ESG-allweather-for-Amys-blog.png"|absolute_url}})
 **Figure 1**. *Our global ESG all-weather portfolio has had superior returns and smaller drawdowns than the global equities benchmark since we started investing in and publishing our thoughts on the all-weather strategy in August 2019.
 The relevant ASX securities and weights the portfolio tickers are shown in [Table 1](#table-1-link).
 The global equities benchmark is also constructed from ASX securities (20% VAS; 80% VGS).*

+It is important to be clear that we are in no way able to provide financial advice and are not trying to convince anyone this is the right strategy for them.
+We simply share our research and results in case it is interesting to others.

 #### ESG / responsible investment considerations
 We have chosen (developed market) equity funds (VESG and FAIR - see [Table 1](#table-1-link)) which exclude companies with significant business activities involving fossil fuels, alcohol, tobacco, gambling, military weapons and civilian firearms, nuclear power and adult entertainment.